NikKowPHP/social-brain/chapters/chapter-9.md

 He sees her talking in a small group.
 His Sentinel brain floods with the familiar alerts: *"Don't interrupt!
 You'll say something stupid!"* He feels the freeze response kicking in.

 But Leo has been learning from Maria.
 He's been practicing.
-He takes a **Conductor's Breath** (Regulate).
+He takes a **Conductor's Breath** (Regulate) to quiet the alarm bells.
 He waits for a natural pause in the conversation.
 He finds a **Shared Context**: they are all near a widely mocked, futuristic-looking coffee machine.
 He approaches the edge of the group and offers a **Low-Stakes Observation**.

 "I'm still trying to figure out if this is a coffee machine or a time machine," he says with a small smile to the group.
 "Have any of you been brave enough to try it?"